-The Predator 8K-2 pool cue may be retired, but it still is one of the best high-end pool cues one could find out there.
+The Predator 8K-2 may be retired, but it still is one of the best high-end pool cues one could find out there.

-The 8K-2 pool cue features many of the benefits of the Sport 2 pool cue.
+The 8K-2 pool cue features many of the benefits of the Predator Sport 2.
 Namely, it has a second-generation 314 low-deflection shaft.
 Albeit perhaps not as controllable and stiff as the third-gen 314 shaft in the Sport 2 cue, the shaft in 8K-2 still delivers remarkable stiffness, control, and feel of the ball.

-The Uni-Loc Weight System is still here as well, allowing you to finely adjust the weight of the pool cue on the fly.
+The Uni-Loc Weight System is still here as well, allowing you to finely adjust its weight on the fly.

 The design is a classic and kinda old school.

-Unfortunately, you aren’t getting the fancy grip that the Sport 2 pool cue had.
+Unfortunately, you aren’t getting the fancy grip that the Predator Sport 2 had.
 With that said, the leather wrap should suffice for most people, and it also feels nice.

 - Adjustable weight.